 We are a reader-supported site.
 Purchases made through links may earn a commission.
 Disclosure | Medical Disclaimer

-How Much Does Shilajit Cost?
+Cost of High-Quality Shilajit: How Much Does It Cost?

 The name Shilajit comes from the Sanskrit word which means ‘destroyer of weakness’.
-It is a complex mixture of organic and inorganic compounds, composed of sterols, triterpenoid saponins, amino acids, proteins, vitamins and minerals.
+It is a complex mixture of organic and inorganic compounds, composed of sterols, triterpenoid saponins, amino acids, proteins, vitamins, and minerals.

 If you have never heard of Shilajit before, then you have been missing out on a really important piece of Ayurvedic knowledge.
 There are a lot of different health benefits that come from the use of this herb.